-1. Clinical Laboratory Standards, Methods for Dilution Antimicrobial Susceptibility Tests for Bacteria That Grow Aerobically; Approved Standard – Eighth Edition.
+- Clinical and Laboratory Standards Institute.
+Methods for Dilution Antimicrobial Susceptibility Tests for Bacteria That Grow Aerobically; Approved Standard – Eighth Edition.
 CLSI Document M7-A8, Vol. 29, No. 2, CLSI, Wayne, PA, January, 2009.

 1. Tendon rupture or swelling of the tendon (tendinitis)

-- The risk of getting tendon problems while you take ciprofloxacin extended-release tablets is higher if you:
+- The risk of getting tendon problems while you take ciprofloxacin tablets is higher if you:

 - Get medical help right away if you get any of the following signs or symptoms of a tendon rupture:

-Ciprofloxacin extended-release tablets are a fluoroquinolone antibiotic medicine used to treat certain infections caused by certain germs called bacteria.
+Ciprofloxacin tablet is a fluoroquinolone antibiotic medicine used to treat certain infections caused by certain germs called bacteria.

-What should I tell my healthcare provider before taking ciprofloxacin extended-release tablets?
+What should I tell my healthcare provider before taking ciprofloxacin tablets?

 Tell your healthcare provider about all your medical conditions, including if you: